 With a topic you can create modules.
 A topic can be assigned as a module by a therapist in the Minddistrict application.
-Therapists can combine different modules to create a personal route for each of their client.
+Therapists can combine different modules to create a personal route for each of their clients.
 It is also possible to make a topic available as self-help content for the client in the self-help catalogue.
-Client can then start working on these modules whenever they have the need or desire.
+Clients can then start working on these modules whenever they have the need or desire.

 Topics are 'mobile first' modules.
 This means that the design of the module is completely mobile focussed and therefore suitable for use in the Minddistrict app.
 A topic can also be used in the web-application.

 A topic consists of chapters and pages (see below to read more about them).
-As an editor you define the order and content in those chapters and pages.
+As an editor you can define the order and content in those chapters and pages.
 You can also add motivating milestones and reflection/submission moments.

-3 layers: topic, chapters, pages
+Three layers: topic, chapters, pages

 - Topic = Rumination (green)